JetBrains/kotlin-web-site/docs/topics/ksp/ksp-overview.md

 The API models Kotlin program structures at the symbol level according to [Kotlin grammar](https://kotlinlang.org/docs/reference/grammar.html).
-When KSP-based plugins process source programs, constructs like classes, class members, functions, and associated parameters are accessible for the processors, while things like `if`-blocks and `for`-loops are not.
+When KSP-based plugins process source programs, constructs like classes, class members, functions, and associated parameters are accessible for the processors, while things like `if` blocks and `for` loops are not.

 Conceptually, KSP is similar to [KType](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.reflect/-k-type/) in Kotlin reflection.
 The API allows processors to navigate from class declarations to corresponding types with specific type arguments and vice-versa.
-Substituting type arguments, specifying variances, applying star projections, and marking nullabilities of types are also possible.
+You can also substitute type arguments, specify variances, apply star projections, and mark nullabilities of types.

-Another way to think of KSP is as a pre-processor framework of Kotlin programs.
-If we refer to KSP-based plugins as _symbol processors_, or simply _processors_, then the data flow in a compilation can be described in the following steps:
+Another way to think of KSP is as a preprocessor framework of Kotlin programs.
+If we consider KSP-based plugins as _symbol processors_, or simply _processors_, then the data flow in a compilation can be described in the following steps:

 1. Processors read and analyze source programs and resources.